solliancenet/microsoft-postgresql-developer-guide/05_AI/05_07_Postgres_AI_Integration.md

 )
 ```

 When interacting with chat bots, one of the key aspects that makes the experience feel more natural is the ability to retain the context of our previous chats.
 If all of our chat context history is stored in system RAM then once we shut down the system it would be gone forever.
 For more intelligent designs, it can be useful to be able to build and persist both short and long term memory for our models to access.
 One must take care when feeding all of the previous interactions into a future prompt.
 Models tend to have a fixed size context window (8K, 16K, 32K etc) which determines how large the prompts can be.
-If you continue to pass all of the chat history, things will quickly break down.
+If an application continues to pass all of the chat history, things will quickly break down.
 One way to avoid this is to store our memory as separate chunks and only load information that we think may be relevant into the current prompt.

-When it comes to **PostresSQL** and Semantic Kernel, like LangChain, you can use PostgreSQL as a vector store or a memory store (chat/context history):
+When it comes to **PostresSQL** and Semantic Kernel, like LangChain, PostgreSQL can be used as a vector store or a memory store (chat/context history):

 ```python
 kernel = sk.Kernel()